 The typical methods for managing myopia are eyeglasses and contact lenses.
 Prescription glasses and contacts correct refractive errors by directing light to focus on the retina, mimicking the natural eye process.
 In certain cases, procedures such as LASIK or PRK may be performed to correct vision surgically.

-In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by suppressing its progression.
+In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by slowing down its progression.
 Doctors like Our doctors now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.

 What Is Atropine Therapy?

 Atropine drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
 In low doses, it has been shown to slow down the development of myopia.

 How Does Atropine Therapy Work?

 Atropine drops are administered in the eye in the conjunctival sac.
 This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
 Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.